jitpack/maven-modular/README.md

 Example Maven multi-module project
 ===

+This project has two maven modules:
+- module1
+- module2

 With multi-module projects the groupId becomes: com.github.User.Repo And artifactId remains the same as in the module's pom file.